Developing resources to support population health approaches in primary care

 develop processes to make sure patients do not fall through the cracks and get connected to the services they need.

 One of the suggestions proposed by Family Physicians was to better leverage the existing capacity of Electronic Medical Records (EMRs) to support primary care practice and population health.
-To advance this idea forward, we developed a short Panel Management Tool to provide guidance on how to pull the list of patients rostered or that have seen a particular family physician from the EMR.
+To advance this idea, we developed a short Panel Management Tool to provide guidance on how to pull the list of patients rostered or that have seen a particular family physician from the EMR.

 Related resources and tools: